Milillo-lab/Geospatial_Framework_For_Humanitarian_Relief/README.md

 ---

-## 3. Required and Optional Inputs
+## 3. Required and Optional Data Inputs

 The workflow automatically downloads or generates most layers internally.
-Only two inputs are strictly required (Read "How to Download" sections for help), while others are optional aids for defining or refining the study area.
+Only two dataset inputs are strictly required (Read "How to Download" sections for help), while others are optional aids for defining or refining the study area.
-Put the related datasets that you want to include in ./Inputs folder.
+Put the related datasets that you want to include in ./Data folder.

-### **Required Inputs**
+### **Required Data**

 **DPM Raster (Damage Proxy Map)**
 Grayscale or single-band raster used to detect damaged areas.
 → Must cover the study area.
 Defined in section B1.

 **Population Raster**
-Gridded population dataset (e.g., WorldPop, GHSL, or Facebook High Resolution Population Data).
+Gridded population dataset (e.g., WorldPop, GHSL, or national census raster).
 → Used to allocate estimated population to buildings (section C).

-### **Optional Inputs**
+### **Optional Data**

 **AOI Boundary (Polygon)**
 Optional shapefile/GeoJSON defining the boundary of the study area.